 The project is to be done (and turned in) by teams of three students.
-Please get in touch with me if a team of three cannot be assembled.
-The work developed has to be presented in the presentation session (see the first page of this document).
+Please use this Google Docs spreadsheet to register the teams.
+Feel free to use the mailing list of the course if a team of three cannot be assembled.
+In case of need, please get in touch with me.
+The work developed has to be presented in the presentation session.